-Salaries and benefits for the three-month period ended November 30, 2021, amounted to \$318,928 (\$244,020 in 2020).
-This increase is due to the compensation granted to independent directors and an officer of the Company and to the employer's fringe benefits in connection with the exercise of stock options by directors and officers of the Company.
-The increase was partly offset by the decline in the euro exchange rate, which currency was used for the president's salary and fringe benefits.
+Salaries and benefits for the three-month period ended May 31, 2022, amounted to \$431,223 (\$185,636 in 2021).
+This increase is due to the compensation granted to independent directors, an officer, the vice-president finance of the Company.
+The increase was partly offset by the decline in the exchange rate for the euro, which is the currency used for the salaries and fringe benefits of the president and vice-president